Interstate 81 in Maryland: Future

 I-81 is heavily congested within Maryland due to the 1960s-era freeway being used as both a commuter route within the rapidly growing Hagerstown metropolitan area as well as a major trucking corridor.
 In 2010, the highway had a minimum annual average daily traffic (AADT) of 43,771 between Showalter Road and PA 163 and a maximum of 62,181 between Halfway Boulevard and US 40.
 The Interstate is often used by long-distance traffic as an alternative to I-95 to avoid traveling through the major cities of the East Coast.
 As a result, in 2001, the Maryland State Highway Administration (MDSHA) began developing long-term plans to upgrade the entire length of I-81 in Maryland.
 The state completed the planning process for the eventual upgrades to the Interstate Highway in November 2010.
-Phase 1 of the expansion was completed in 2022.
+Phase 1 of the expansion started in the October 2016, and was completed on February 11, 2021.
 This included rebuilding the dual bridges over the Potomac River to include 3 travel lanes in each direction to meet with the already widened section of the Interstate in West Virginia.
 The Interstate currently returns to four lanes after Exit 1.
 The state plans to expand I-81 to six lanes to address capacity concerns.
 In addition, many of the interchanges will be rebuilt to reduce or eliminate weaving.
 In particular: